TOP

 Contributors and Detractors

-• On a country basis, the top three contributors to relative performance were Singapore due to stock selection, China/Hong Kong due to an overweight allocation and stock selection and the Philippines due to stock selection.
-The top three detractors were India and Japan due to stock selection and Vietnam due to an off-benchmark allocation.
+• On a country basis, the top three contributors to relative performance were Singapore and India due to stock selection and Thailand due to zero allocation.
+The top three detractors were Japan due to stock selection, China/Hong Kong due to an overweight allocation and stock selection and Taiwan due to an underweight allocation and stock selection.

 Outlook